Turkish PM throws weight behind Arab cause

 "While Israel is trying to secure its legitimacy in our region on one hand, it is taking irresponsible steps which unsettle its legitimacy on the other," Erdogan said.

-In another swipe at Israel he said its government's mentality was "inhumane and lacks all legal basis."

-"Every Jewish settlement is a wall that blocks peace.
-We hope that the Israeli people are aware of the walls of isolation their government builds around them," he said.
+He made no specific accusations but has in the past criticised Israel for building settlements on occupied land envisaged as part of a Palestinian state.

-Israel's offensive against Gaza in 2008 largely spelt the end of a close alliance between Turkey and Israel, but ties nose-dived last year after nine Turks were killed in an Israeli raid on a ship heading for the Palestinian enclave, controlled by the Islamist group Hamas and under blockade by Israel.
+He has also protested over Israel's offensive against Gaza in 2008, which largely spelt the end of a close alliance between Turkey and Israel, and has condemned its attack on a Turkish ship heading for Gaza that killed nine Turks last year.

 Erdogan's tour will include Tunisia and Libya, which have all witnessed the fall of entrenched leaders to grassroots revolts this year, challenging the old order across the region.

 "It's time to raise the Palestinian flag at the United Nations," he told the Arab ministers.
-"Let's raise the Palestinian flag and let that flag be the symbol of peace and justice in the Middle East."
+"Let's raise the Palestinian flag and let that flag be the symbol of peace and justice in the Middle East.
+Let's contribute to securing well deserved peace and stability in the Middle East."

 Palestinians will bid for full membership of the United Nations later this month, a move opposed by the United States, which has a veto.
-Arab states endorsed it at the Cairo meeting, where Erdogan accused the United States of bias.
+Arab states endorsed it at the Cairo meeting, where Erdogan accused the United States of being biased and urged it to reconsider.

 "The United States should reconsider the statement it made in relation to the bid Palestine is going to make to the United Nations.
 This prejudice is not befitting to the foreign policy of a country like the United States," he said.